Surfboard lock: Types

 A lashing device is a rope, wire cable, or strap which wraps around the board and essentially ties it up with some sort of locking device.
-A simple low cost way to do this is to wrap chain around the surfboard and secure it with a lock.
-Board clamping devices are large mechanical pencils that wrap around the board and like the lashing product secure the board by kissing it.
-Many times these clamping devices can be hard mounted in a truck bed or on the roof of a car to act as a carrying rack.
+A simple low-cost way to do this is to wrap chain around the surfboard and secure it with a lock.
+Board clamping devices are large mechanical clamps that wrap around the board and (like the lashing product) secure the board by hugging it.
+Oftentimes, these clamping devices can be hard mounted in a truck bed or on the roof of a car to act as a carrying rack.
 Mechanical attachments to the board hardpoints such as the leash plug and fin box vary widely in their configuration but are generally some sort of attaching mechanism which grabs onto or into the board and then secured with a lock.